What to expect from your general practitioner (GP) Visit

 Appointments last around 20 minutes.
 During the appointment, your GP will ask you questions about your physical health and answer any concerns you may have about your health.
 Try to give as much detail as possible regarding how you’re feeling and what your symptoms are.
 This will help the doctor decide on the best course of action.

+Online booking is available!
 Don't forget to make an appointment to see your GP, and prepare by making notes about your specific concerns.

 General medicine services offered at FirstMed Include: